Research Ideas

 C) Cert info (Issuer, validity, expire date/time) cipher suites supported

 Why?
 Well, back to my nagging for SMTP STARTTLS support adoption worldwide, and the https://starttls.info/ service from @einaros, major providers around the world have deployed STARTTLS support for their SMTP servers.
-Before moving into DNSSEC/DANE/TLSA land, I'd very much like to see the client<->server connections secured as well.
+Before moving into DNSSEC/DANE/TLSA land.
 You really do not need to spend much time at your local Starbucks or fancy financial district lunch restaurant before you've got credentials enough to spend some time in prison.

 6. Password policy scoring